 User Safety and Delisting

-- infringe on protected intellectual property,
+- infringes on protected intellectual property,

-- promote suicide or self-harm,
+- promotes suicide or self-harm,

-- incite hate or violence against others,
+- incites hate or violence against others,

-- degrade or dox another individual,
+- degrades or dox another individual,

-- otherwise violate our terms of service.
+- otherwise violates our Terms of Service.

 When you purchase an NFT on OpenSea, you are asked to click a checkbox that confirms that you have read our terms of service and have done your research into the origin of the NFT.